The best action movies on NEON

 Lethal Weapon (1987)

-WATCH ON NEONThis is one of those giddily great classics in which all the right elements came together.
+This is one of those giddily great classics in which all the right elements came together.
 There’s Richard Donner’s rousing direction; Shane Black’s dynamite script; Eric Clapton and Michael Kamen’s super cool score; and Mel Gibson and Danny Glover’s amazing chemistry as the leads.
-Buddy action comedies don’t get better.

 Lethal Weapon 2 (1989)

-WATCH ON NEONAlmost Terminator 2 levels of near-perfect action movie sequel, this betters the set pieces of the original, throws Joe Pesci into the mix, has a guy get a surfboard through his head, and throws in the best toilet explosion ever.
+Almost Terminator 2 levels of near-perfect action movie sequel, this improves on the set pieces of the original, throws Joe Pesci into the mix, has a guy get a surfboard through his head, and throws in the best toilet explosion ever.

 Mission Impossible: Rogue Nation (2015)

-WATCH ON NEONThe first Christopher McQuarrie-directed Mission Impossible is one of the franchise’s highlights, getting the tone just right with its combination of comedy and drama in between awesome fights and stunts.
-We get an amazing car chase in Morocco, the crazy underwater breath-holding bit and of course the opening Tom Cruise-hangs-off-a-plane-as-it-takes-off bit, among other thrills.
+The first Christopher McQuarrie-directed Mission Impossible movie is one of the franchise’s highlights, getting the tone just right with its combination of comedy, drama, and awesome stunts.
+Highlights include an amazing car chase in Morocco, the crazy underwater breath-holding bit, and of course Tom Cruise hanging from a plane as it takes off.

 Monkey Man (2024)